What Do You Know About the Rhetoric Stage?

-Those years of arguing are necessary to bring about the gifted high school students we’re blessed to teach.
-The teenagers are now able to outline and create logic arguments.
-But a logical argument isn’t enough.
+Those years of arguing are necessary to bring about the gifted high school students we are blessed to teach.
+The teenagers are now able to outline and create logical arguments.

 Our young adults also must develop a world view and understand right from wrong, not from a child’s perspective of Mommy and Daddy say so, but from an adult’s developed moral sense of right and wrong.